Kucoin/kucoin-mining-docs/README_EN.md

 # Income
 ### Income List
-Get information about the mining income of the mining account.
+Get information about the mining income of the sub account.

 **Frequency of requests：** 2 times per second at Api-Key level.